Anti-nuclear movement in California: Protests over Diablo Canyon

-Rancho Seco and San Onofre
+Rancho Seco and San Onofre power plants

 In 1979, Abalone Alliance members held a 38-day sit-in in Californian Governor Jerry Brown's office to protest continued operation of Rancho Seco Nuclear Generating Station, which was a duplicate of the Three Mile Island facility.
 In 1989, Sacramento voters voted to shut down the Rancho Seco power plant.
 The salient issues were mostly economic; the plant kept breaking down, and it had been shut from late 1985 to early 1988 for repairs, forcing the district to buy electricity from neighbors.

-On June 22, 1980, about 15,000 people attended a protest near San Onofre Nuclear Generating Station.
-In 1977 Bechtel Corporation installed the San Onofre Nuclear Generating Station reactor vessel backwards.
+On June 22, 1980, about 15,000 people attended a protest rally organized by the Southern California Alliance for Survival near the San Onofre Nuclear Generating Station.
+The featured speaker was physicist Michio Kaku, who pointed out that the Bechtel Corporation had installed the power plant's reactor pressure vessel backwards, and led the crowd in chants of "Governor Brown, shut it down!"

 California has banned the approval of new nuclear reactors since the late 1970s because of concerns over waste disposal.

-Media coverage
+Documentary film

 Dark Circle is a 1982 American documentary film that focuses on the connections between the nuclear weapons and the nuclear power industries, with a strong emphasis on the individual human and protracted U.S. environmental costs involved.
 A clear point made by the film is that while only two bombs were dropped on Japan, many hundreds were exploded in the United States.
 The film won the Grand Prize for documentary at the Sundance Film Festival and received a national Emmy Award for "Outstanding individual achievement in news and documentary".

 The film shows anti-nuclear protest activities directed at the Diablo Canyon Power Plant on the California coast in the US.
 The protesters contend, and the movie supports, the assertion that the protests were responsible for delaying the licensing of the Diablo Canyon Power Plant and, as a result of the delay, the uncovering of serious construction errors was made public just before the plant went online and started producing power.
 For example, earthquake supports for nuclear piping had been installed backwards, and the film includes close up footage of the moment that this information became known.